-The WebControl Interface offers all of the printer controls conveniently from any browser, even on tablet or phone.
+The WebControl Interface offers all of the printer controls conveniently from any browser (we recommend Google Chrome), even on tablet or phone.
 The interface, however, may vary visually depending on the screen size of the device you are using it from.

-You can access the WebControl interface simply by entering the IP address of the device (found in DeltaControl on the Settings tab) or the printer name (this option must be supported by your network configuration) in the address bar of your web browser.
-In the case of remote access, a TRILAB service representative for information on how to connect to the web interface.
+You can access the WebControl web interface simply by entering the IP address of the device (found in DeltaControl on the Settings tab) or the printer name (this option must be supported by your network configuration) in the address bar of your web browser.
+In the case of remote access, a TRILAB service representative will provide you with information on how to connect to the web interface.

 The Machine Control tab and common interface elements

 The introductory display in the Machine Control tab, will also be used in this manual to describe the individual tabs of the interface.
 They may be repeated in other parts of the web control.

-On the top left of the page, you can see the device name and status next to the TRILAB logo.
+At the top left of the page, you can see the device name and status next to the TRILAB logo.
 Clicking on the printer name opens a drop-down list of printers on the same network.
 This sheet allows you to easily switch between multiple printers and when you select a printer, the web interface opens in a new browser tab.
-In the upper right part you will find an icon with which you can easily turn on / off the printer light, access help (question mark icon), the ability to quickly send a G-code to the printer, a G-code upload and start button, and a red Emergency STOP switch.
-This switch stops printing immediately, stops the printer from moving, and turns off both pad and head heating.
+In the upper right part you will find an easy on / off icon for the printer lights (Lights), a quick command to go to the home position (Home All), a button for a quick upload and start of the gcode (Upload & Start) and a red Emergency STOP button.
+This button stops the operation immediately, stops the printer from moving, and turns off the pad and printhead heaters.
 Use it in case of an emergency.
 Buttons Home All a Upload&Start are deactivated during printing.